 I. What are the use, the form and the types...Read More

 C’est vs Il est, Which one to Use?

 Don’t you find it puzzling when you hear a French person using c’est about a person?
 For instance: c’est un Anglais – il est avocat (he is an English man, he is a lawyer).
 As you probably already know, c’est means “this/it is” so why not use il est or elle est ?
 Well, we just have to accept that when...Read More

 These following French learning tips can be all very helpful, but most importantly; don’t be afraid to speak and to involve the French you meet in your language learning!

 We would like to offer a few suggestions we hope you will find useful and interesting.
-When learning a foreign language, we know that it can be exciting, motivating, rewarding and fun but inevitably, at times, it can...Read More
+When learning a foreign language, we know that it can be exciting, motivating, rewarding and fun but inevitably, at times,...Read More

 We hear them and we see them everywhere.
 How do we use them?

 As a pronoun (be sure not to confuse it with the preposition en ) it is used for many reasons and in many contexts.
 Here are the most important ones.